 Sarah Whitehead:The Black Nun of Threadneedle Street

 One of the most famous hauntings in London and the one that always sends chills along my spine is believed to be that of the ghost of Sarah Whitehead, otherwise known as the Black Nun.
 Sarah’s tragic tale begins in 1811 when her brother, Philip, a disgruntled former clerk in the Cashiers Office of the Bank of England was found guilty of forgery and attempting to defraud the bank.
 On the day of the trial, Sarah’s friends worried about her reaction kept the news of his conviction from her by persuading her to leave the rooms which she shared with her brother and go with them to their house off of Fleet Street.
 When her brother failed to return home, Sarah tried to find him.
 Either her brother had never told her he had left the bank or she had nowhere else to look since she kept going back to the bank in the desperate hope that someone would have heard from him.
 Eventually either out of annoyance or pity, one of the clerks finally blurted out the truth.
 The shock destroyed her mind.
-On her death she was buried in the churchyard of St Christopher le Stocks.
-When the church was demolished in 1781 in order to extend the bank’s premises, the bodies were re-interred at Nunhead Cemetery.
+On her death she was believed to have been buried close to the bank of England on the former site of St Christopher le Stocks, which was demolished in 1781 when the premises of the bank was extended.
 The former graveyard became the gardens of the bank.

 There are different accounts of what happened after Sarah was finally told the truth.
 One version is that she visited the bank every day for the remainder of her 25 years asking politely for her brother whilst another that on her visits she was verbally abusive to the bank’s staff.
 A third recounts how she became convinced that the bank had stolen money from her and would demand that they return what they had taken.
 Eventually in 1818 the bank’s governors tired of her constant presence gave her a sum of money on the provision that she would never come back, a promise she kept.